yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 The ACF & PACF of the series suggests possibility of AR model.
 We will investigate the impact of AR terms on the GARCH model.

-The ACF & PACF of the series suggests possibility of MA terms for the GARCH mode.
-We will investigate the impact of additional MA terms on the GARCH model.
+The ACF & PACF of the series suggests possibility of MA terms for the GARCH model.
+We will investigate further the impact of additional MA terms on the GARCH model.

 ## GARCH Model